TomRainbowRage/SimpleActiveStatusDiscord/README.md

 # SimpleActiveStatusDiscord
-This is a simple active status window form for discord, it doesnt use that much cpu
+This is a windows form that allows you to display the name inputed as "Playing" on discord